Community Development Block Grant (CDBG) Program and Section 3

 Each year, the City of Bloomington receives a Community Development Block Grant (CDBG) from the U.S. Department of Housing and Urban Development (HUD).
 The City administers this grant through its HRA.
 The grant is used for a variety of activities each year.
 The activities are selected by the HRA Board and City Council through an annual budget process for the program.
 Typically each year the activities will include: single-family home rehabilitation, maintenance and chore service for seniors, lead-based paint abatement, affordable homeownership and fair housing initiatives.

 The annual CDBG Action Plan details the activities and budget that the City/HRA will undertake in the next program year.
 The program operates on a fiscal year that begins on July 1 and ends on June 30.
 The Action Plan for the most current fiscal year is linked below.
-A public comment period for the 2021 Action Plan is open until April 30, 2021.
+A public comment period for the 2022 Action Plan and substantial amendment to the 2020-2024 Five-Year Plan is open until April 30, 2022.
 Written comments can be submitted at HRA@BloomingtonMN.gov.

-The City has developed a CDBG Action Plan for the year 2020 and a five-year plan for 2020-2024 as required by HUD.
+The City has developed a five-year plan for 2020-2024 as required by HUD.
+Please see below for the Substantial Amendment Notice Summary and Substantial Amendment Plan Document

 The CAPER provides details on the accomplishments that the City of Bloomington achieved through the CDBG program during the program year that started July 1, 2020 and ended on June 30, 2021.
 The CAPER is now open for public comment through September 22, 2021.
 The City of Bloomington is a member of the Hennepin County consortium for the CDBG program and the CAPER is available on the County website for review and comment.
 A public hearing on the 2020 CAPER will be held before the County Board of Commissioners on September 14th at 1:30 pm.
 Please use the link below to view the CAPER and for more information: